juhaniemi/homebridge-futurenow/README.md

-# P5 FutureNow plugins for homebridge
+# P5 FutureNow plugins for homebridge - Control P5 units with HomeKit

 Homebridge support for P5 FutureNow units as light accessories